Reinstate the Sotheby's 2

 US Embassy, London.
 Sat 18 Jul 2015

-against the brutal beating by up to 26 officers of Tyree Carroll, a young
+Philadelphia against the brutal beating by up to 26 officers of Tyree

-late the previous afternoon, and was not surprisingly poorly
+fairly late the previous afternoon, and was not surprisingly poorly

 attended.
-As several of those who spoke pointed out, the beating and arrest of Carroll
+As several of those who spoke pointed out, the beating and

-well as those killed by police and security guards here in the UK,
+as well as those killed by police and security guards here in the UK,

-including Jimmy Mubenga, killed during a forcible deportation attempt and Mark
+including Jimmy Mubenga, killed during a forcible deportation

 New Bond St, London.
 Thu 16 Jul 2015